frederic-perez/AmE-dictionary/data/dictionary.md

 __rug > sweep it under the rug__
 __rug rat__ _idiom_ :two: (rugrat, ankle biter) A baby or young child, especially one that is not walking fully or at all (i.e. one that is still crawling on the rug). _How are your two rugrats doing, Tom?_
 __rug__ _n_ :two: Hairpiece, chignon.
+__rugelach__ _n_ A cookie of cream-cheese dough spread with filling, such as jam or nuts, and then rolled into a crescent shape.
 __rugged__ _adj_ :three::hammer: _He was red carded for a rugged foul._
 __rule of law__ _n_ :four::hammer:
 __rule out__ _v_